QuyPhamFromPurdue/math-game/README.md

-# MathGameByQuy - An Interactive Mathematics Quiz Game
+# An Interactive Mathematics Quiz Game